 Students in this course will examine the creative and strategic process of advertising and promotion.
-The student will examine current practices and research in advertising and promotion focusing on consumer behavior theories, advertising and promotion methods, and ethical practices of designing, developing, and implementing advertising and promotion of an integrative marketing communication program.
+The emphasis is on current practices and research in advertising and promotion, focusing on consumer behavior theories.
+Students will examine advertising and promotion methods and the ethical practices of designing, developing, and implementing an integrated marketing communication program.
+Students will also evaluate the challenges and opportunities of advertising and promotion in a global environment.